singhshashank25/Orange_cube/README.md

 Orange_Cube
 # Project Title

-Orange_Cube which is a web development project that is designed and developed by Shashank Singh for Microsoft Engage through which movie is recommended on basis of search history and it also recommended 6 related movie for search movie and two or more people can create room together and enjoy movie and much more.
+Orange_Cube is a web development project.
+It is designed and developed by Shashank Singh for Microsoft Engage.
+It is a project related to movie recommendation.
+Movie is recommended on the basis of search history and it also recommends 6 other movies which are of the dame genre as of the one we had searched.
+Additional feature is that two or more people can create room together and can enjoy hte movie together.

 #To start the app